vroh/B2CViz/README.md

 output_data <- get_dist(p, radius = 1000)
 ```

-This generates a data frame containing all 2 by 2 distances, ids, and feature expression levels for the cells represented in the plot.\
+This generates a data frame containing all 2 by 2 distances, ids, and feature expression levels for the cells displayed in the plot.\
-You can then plot the distribution of the distances with plot_dist()
+You can then plot the distribution of the distances with `plot_dist()`

 ``` r
 plot_dist(output_data, binwidth = 20)